ADoomedSpaceMarine/The_Velanian_Crisis/README.txt

    OR (The easy way)

    Find yourself a copy of a nifty launcher program called "ZDL" and look up how to use it.
-It's a lot quicker passing multiple files through the command line parameters provided by the run command method.
+It's a lot quicker than passing multiple files through the command line parameters provided by the run command method.

 4) Play the mod!